 Contact every active and inactive person you have personally sponsored in the business: EVER.
 Just check in to say hello and see if you can “reactivate” them in the business.
 Let everyone know that you are glad to have them on your team and that you appreciate them.
 Depending on the size of your team, send a personal message, note, email or phone call to EVERYONE on your team, and see if you can identify a few serious people and reactivate some “former” customers and distributors.

 This task is a real eye-opener.
-As hard as it might be to do, just be honest with yourself.
 Take some time and evaluate your daily routine for the past year.
 How much time each day did you honestly commit to growing your business?
 How many new people did you contact per day?
 What percentage of your time was spent on the money producing activities?
 In most cases, you will discover that you didn’t contact as many people as you thought you did.

 What could you do more effectively and more efficiently in your daily routine this year, to get better results than you did last year?
 Take some time and brainstorm a few ideas.
 Write down whatever comes to your mind.
 Ask your sponsor or mentor for their input as well.